Crystallization in single and multicomponent Neutron Star crusts: MD simulations of screened OCP and MCP with Gaussian charge spread

-In Fig.(\ref{fig1}) (bottom panel) we show the energy per baryon, $U/A$, as a function of the Coulomb melting parameter $\Gamma\equiv \Gamma_C$ for a SOCP with $Z=38, A=124$ and $n_I=2.06\times 10^{-6}\,\rm fm^{-3}$.
-The realistic charge distribution along with our Gaussian approximation is shown in left top panel in Fig. (\ref{fig2}).
-We depict with vertical dashed lines the melting point for the Coulomb case, $\kappa=0$, $\Gamma(\kappa=0)=172$ and that from the screened OCP, $\Gamma_\kappa=187$ as given by \citep{khrapak}, $\Gamma_\kappa\equiv \Gamma\left(\kappa\right) = \frac{172 e^{\xi\kappa}}{1+\xi\kappa+\frac{1}{2}\xi^2 \kappa^2}$.
-Our simulations nicely reproduce previous Coulomb fluid calculations \cite{theorypollock,hamaguchi} for point-like unscreened case (bottom panel), i.e. for a system where the screening length is infinite.
-In the top panel we consider the screened case, obtaining a reduction of $40\%$ in potential energies resulting in a distorted melting diagram with a clear shift towards lower temperatures, i.e. higher $\Gamma$, melting parameter being $\Gamma(\kappa)=187$.
-The effect of Gaussian charge distribution for this low ion density case is does not cause any qualitative change, $\eta \sim 0.11$.
+Our simulations nicely reproduce previous Coulomb fluid calculations \cite{theorypollock,hamaguchi} for the point-like unscreened case using the expressions provided in Sect. \ref{sect2} with $\kappa=0$, as shown in Fig.(\ref{fig1}) bottom panel.
+In the top panel we consider the screened case, obtaining a reduction up to $\sim40\%$ in potential energies resulting in a distorted melting diagram with a clear shift towards lower temperatures, i.e. higher $\Gamma$, melting parameter being predicted \cite{khrapak} around $\Gamma_m(\kappa)=187$.
+The effect of Gaussian charge distribution for this low ion density case does not cause any qualitative change, as $\eta \sim 0.11$.